IMSY-DKFZ/simpa/CONTRIBUTING.md

 5. Perform test driven development on feature branch.
         A new implemented feature / a bug fix should be accompanied by a test.
         Additionally, all previously existing tests must still pass after the contribution.
 6. Run pre-commit hooks and make sure all hooks are passing.
-7. If changing core simpa modules/refactoring/optimisation, run benchmarking bash script on develop before and after the changes (see readme).
+7. If you want to benchmark your contributions please use the benchmarking bash script (see [benchmarking.md](docs/source/benchmarking.md) for more details).
 8. Once development is finished, create a pull request including your changes.
         For more information on how to create pull request, see GitHub's [about pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 9. If there are conflicts between the simpa develop branch and your branch, you should update your feature branch with the simpa develop branch using a "merge" strategy instead of "rebase".
-10. member of the core development team will review your pull request and potentially require further changes (see [Contribution review and integration](#contribution-review-and-integration)).
+10. A member of the core development team will review your pull request and potentially require further changes (see [Contribution review and integration](#contribution-review-and-integration)).
         Once all remarks have been resolved, your changes will be merged into the develop branch.